lab-mids/multimodal_active_learning_ccss/README.md

 ### wafer_circle_clustering.py
 This script takes a wafer image, cleans the background, enhances contrast and saturation, and runs K-means clustering to highlight the most distinct regions.
 It then extracts the top 5 cluster centers as initial measurement points and saves them for use in the active learning pipeline.
+### map_centroids_to_wafer.py
+Maps cluster centroids onto a wafer image using stage coordinates from a CSV.
 ### run_active_learning.py
 This script is the core of the active learning pipeline described in our paper.
 It runs cold-start active learning experiments across different datasets and initialization strategies, using Gaussian Process models to iteratively select and predict resistance measurements on wafer data.
 What’s inside?